 - Vehicle Mileage

+- Food

-- Advertising/Public Communications
+- Paid Advertising/Public Communications

+- Equipment

 - Certain Labor Costs

 - Alcoholic Beverages

-- Food

-- Entertainment

 - Lobbying

-- Office Furnishing & Fixtures

-- Central Service Charges
+- Grant Proposal Preparation and Submission

-See page 38 for details on each cost category.
+Refer to pages 35 36 for details on each cost category.

 Next Steps

 - The OTSO will begin proposal reviews in June. - If corrections are needed in the proposal, it will be opened up for corrections.
 You will receive an email stating that modifications are required.
 Return to the GRANTS Plus System.
 The proposal will be on your Task List.
 Click on the proposal link to open the proposal. - After all corrections have been made, return to the proposal menu and click "Submit Modified Application".